ExpandedPossibilities/fwatch/README.md

 The source code for this project has been analyzed by using the clang analyzer which ships with the OS X build tools.
 It has also been analyzed by splint and contains splint annotations (which look like:
 `/*@word@*/`).
-These analyses revealed a small number of actual bugs, and a slew of warnings requiring annotations to explicitly define how memory for certain variables was handled.
-No legitimate warnings are revealed by either clang or split at this time.
+These two analyses revealed a small number of actual bugs, and a slew of warnings requiring annotations to explicitly define how memory for certain variables was handled.
+No legitimate warnings are revealed by either clang or splint at this time.
+Finally, some subsections of the code which could run on Linux were analyzed using klee and the single error found was fixed.
+The klee analysis is more thorough than the others, but could only be applied to a small subset of the codebase.

 Early versions of this code used `realpath(3)` instead of my own path canonicalization code.
 This worked for watching for the creation of